thinkpad20/pico/README.md

 usableVector({1,2,3,4}) <-- is a function equivalent to vcontains

 <-- another example of this
-f = (if Int i != i then Int j, else 1) <-- given any argument, f will always resolve to 1 f(123) <-- 1
+f = (if i:num != i then j:num, else 1) <-- given any argument, f will always resolve to 1
+f(123) <-- 1
 ```